 Emilia-Romagna’s pasta creations are well known: tortellini (small, stuffed ring shaped pasta), tagliatelle (ribbon shaped pasta, the favorite base for a ragu).
-The region’s internationally famous wine is Lambrusco, a slightly sweet, slightly effervescent red wine.
+The region’s internationally famous wine is Lambrusco, a generally misunderstood wine.

 With the nearby UNESCO heritage listed city, Ravenna which houses some of the world’s most impressive Byzantine mosaics along with the Lamborghini.
 Ferrari Museums… there’s something for everyone in Emilia-Romagna!
 It’s a joy to visit!

 Visit Emilia-Romagna if: You want to visit beautiful cities that have some must-see sights, but aren’t quite as crowded or touristy as Florence or Venice; you have a weakness for Italian sports cars (Ferrari, Lamborghini, Maserati, De Tomaso and Ducati all are based here); you want to try some of Italy’s most famous foods, in the place where they come from!